nmargari/UGV_BT_Autonomy/README.md

 # UGV_BT_Autonomy

-A simulation of an autonomous Unmanned Ground Vehicle (UGV) navigating a 2D obstacle grid using a **Behavior Tree** for decision-making and **reactive navigation** with wall following for movement.
+A simulation of an autonomous Unmanned Ground Vehicle (UGV) navigating a 2D obstacle grid using a **Behavior Tree** for decision-making, **Potential Fields** for reactive navigation, and **Wall Following** as a fallback when the robot gets stuck.

----

-## Overview

-The robot has no global map knowledge.
-It knows only:
-- Its current position and compass heading
-- The **direction** of the goal (not its exact location)
-- What its sensors report about neighboring cells

-Using this limited information, the Behavior Tree decides at every tick what the robot should do: move toward the goal, follow a wall to bypass an obstacle, or return to base if the battery is low.
+This project is a course assignment for the postgraduate program *"Unmanned Autonomous and Remotely Piloted Systems"* and serves as a foundation for future research into drone swarm orchestration.

 ---